 3 Common Cases of Hard Drive Crash

-Case 1: RAW hard drive problem
+Case 1: RAW Hard Drive Problem

-With the powerful data recovery tool that will be introduced in this article, even an inexperienced user is able to recover data from RAW drive easily.
+With the powerful data recovery tool introduced in this article, even an inexperienced user is able to recover data from a RAW drive easily.

 In addition to partition formatting, partition loss is also a horrible accident.
-It’s a nightmare for users who stored significant personal data & business documents on the lost drive.
+It’s a nightmare for users who stored significant personal data or business documents on the lost drive.
 Causes for this problem can be generally divided into two types: human error and unexpected hardware/soft failure.

 - Human error means that people deleted partitions or necessary files for partition displaying carelessly while using a computer.

-6 Signs That Indicates Bad Sector/Track
+6 Signs that Indicate Bad Sector/Track

 For users’ information, there are 6 signs that may indicate a bad sector/bad track.
-Please pay enough attention to those signs so as to rescue your significant data timely from the hard drive before it finally becomes dead.
+Please pay enough attention to those signs to rescue your significant data timely from the hard drive before it finally becomes dead.

 - Weird sound: A weird sound/noise is coming from the computer when it is started normally (for instance, a clicking hard drive).